wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 	Quit the server with CONTROL-C.

 In the output you can see a number of things.
-First, there are no issues.
-However, second there is an issue, i.e. unapplied migrations.
-We will talk about these in more detail when we setup our database, but for now we can ignore these.
+First, there are no issues that stop the application from running.
+Second, however, you will notice that a warning is raised, i.e. unapplied migrations.
+We will talk about this in more detail when we setup our database, but for now we can ignore it.
 Third, and most importantly, you can see that a URL has been specified: `http://127.0.0.1:8000/`, which is the address of the Django development webserver.

-Now open up your favourite web browser and enter the URL
-<http://127.0.0.1:8000/> [\#f1]\_.
-You should see a webpage similar to
-the one shown in [Figure](#img-ch3-django-powered-page).
+Now open up your favourite Web browser and enter the URL [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
+You should see a webpage similar to the one shown in [Figure](#img-ch3-django-powered-page).

-![A screenshot of the initial Django page you will see when running the development server for the first time.](../images/ch3-django-powered-page.png){id="img-ch3-django-powered-page"}
+{id="img-ch3-django-powered-page"} ![A screenshot of the initial Django page you will see when running the development server for the first time.](../images/ch3-django-powered-page.png)

 You can stop the development server at anytime by pushing `CTRL + C` in your terminal window.
 If you wish to run the development server on a